-It has been six months into Trump’s presidency and the American people are starting to feel “great again”.
+It has been six months into Trump’s presidency, and if you took a quick glance at some recent polling data, you might start to think that the American people are starting to feel “great again.”

 Read poll questions and methodology here